Lenny Bruce: Early life

 During the Korean War era, Bruce served in the United States Merchant Marine, ferrying troops from the US to Europe and back.
 In 1959, while videotaping the first episode of Hugh Hefner's Playboy's Penthouse, Bruce talked about his Navy experience and showed a tattoo he received in Malta in 1942.

-After a short period living with his father in California, Bruce settled in New York City, hoping to establish himself as a comedian.
+After a short period of time living with his father in California, Bruce settled in New York City, hoping to establish himself as a comedian.
 However, he found it difficult to differentiate himself from the thousands of other show business hopefuls who populated the city.
 One place where they congregated was Hanson's, a diner where Bruce met Joe Ancis, who had a profound influence on Bruce's approach to comedy.
 Many of Bruce's later routines reflected his meticulous schooling at the hands of Ancis.
 According to Bruce's biographer Albert Goldman, Ancis's humor involved stream-of-consciousness sexual fantasies and references to jazz.
 He also gained notoriety for his focus on controversial subjects, black humour, obscenity, and criticism of organized religion and the establishment.

 Bruce took the stage as "Lenny Marsalle" one evening at the Victory Club as a stand-in master of ceremonies for one of his mother's shows.
 His ad-libs earned him some laughs.
 Soon afterward, in 1947, just after changing his last name to Bruce, he earned $12 and a free spaghetti dinner for his first stand-up performance in Brooklyn.
 He was later a guest—and was introduced by his mother, calling herself Sally Bruce—on the Arthur Godfrey's Talent Scouts radio program.
 Lenny did a piece inspired by Sid Caesar, "The Bavarian Mimic", featuring impressions of American movie stars (e.g., Humphrey Bogart, James Cagney, and Edward G. Robinson).